Welcome to the Worth County Tax Commissioner Website

 Several distinct entities are involved in the ad valorem tax process:

-For past property taxes, there is a 1% interest added to your tax bill on the 21st of each month (12% annum until paid.)
+For past due property taxes, interest will be added to your tax bill on the 16th of each month at a rate of prime plus 3% divided by 12 months.
 A FIFA will be filed in the Clerk of Courts office 30 days from the date on the delinquent notice.
-In March of each year, a 10% penalty is added, These past due fees also apply to mobile/modular homes.
+A 5% penalty is added after 120 days and every 120 days, thereafter (max 20%).

 If you still remain unpaid, your account will be turned over to DTSi and admin/levy fees up to $215.00 plus will be added to your account.
 These fees will cover the cost of certified notices as well as a title search to prepare your property for tax sale.
 Your property will also be posted and photographed at some point before the sale.
 The four weeks prior to the sale your property will be advertised in the Sylvester Local newspaper with additional advertising cost added.
 We urge you to pay your taxes on time or make arrangements to avoid these additional fees.